Skip to main content

 The inserts at your disposal are as follows:

-- Consent: Indicates whether consent has been given for Experiments/Personalizations (true may mean that you have given your consent or that your consent is not required; false means that you have refused your consent or that, pending your consent, the experiments have been blocked).
+• Consent: Indicates whether you gave consent for Experiments or Personalizations (true indicates that you gave consent or that consent is not required; false means that you refused consent or that, pending your consent, Kameleoon blocked the experiments).

-- Visitor Code: Indicates the visitor code assigned to you, which allows you to monitor (among other things) the accounting of visits.
+• Visitor Code: Indicates the visitor code assigned to you, which allows monitoring of visits among other metrics.

 You will find a link at the bottom of the dashboard that allows you to update sitecodes when a new website is added to your Kameleoon account.